Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Related Work TSA Drafted

 \textbf{Scalarization.} A foundational approach is scalarization, which reduces vector rewards to a scalar for standard RL methods.
 Linear scalarization (e.g., weighted sums) is computationally efficient but limited to the convex regions of the Pareto front.
 Nonlinear scalarization functions~\citep{nonlinear_scalarization,utility_functions_morl,nonlinear_preferences} extend expressivity but still collapse objectives into a single training signal, risking loss of information and instability when objectives conflict.

 \textbf{Multi-policy methods.} Other work trains a set of specialized policies for different preferences, then approximates the Pareto front directly~\citep{distributional_pareto_morl,efficient_pareto_front,pa2d_morl, yang2025preference}.
-Such approaches often rely on constrained optimization or advanced multi-objective optimization techniques to achieve high-quality fronts, but scale poorly with the number of objectives due to the cost of maintaining many policies.
+Such approaches often rely on constrained optimization or advanced multi-objective optimization techniques to achieve high-quality fronts, but scale poorly with the number of objectives due to the cost of maintaining many policies and are sample-inefficient due to requiring separate environment interactions for each policy.

 \textbf{Decomposition Based Approaches.} Reward- and value-decomposition methods form an influential class of approaches in multi-objective reinforcement learning.
 These methods explicitly learn objective-specific value functions or successor features and recombine them, typically through generalized policy improvement (GPI), to derive policies for different scalarizations without retraining \cite{barreto2017sfs,barreto2019transfer}.
 Variants based on linear scalarization similarly maintain separate per-objective Q-functions and construct policies by applying improvement operators over decomposed value components \cite{vanmoffaert2014pareto}.
 More recent work has enhanced GPI-based schemes by prioritizing which decomposed components to update in order to improve sample efficiency \cite{gpi-ls}.
-While such approaches can be effective, they typically rely on linear recombination assumptions and require maintaining multiple value components or policies, and can incur significant storage/compute overhead and limited smooth interpolation across the middle of the Pareto front.
+While such approaches can be effective, they typically rely on linear recombination assumptions and require maintaining multiple value components or policies, and can incur significant storage/compute overhead and may exhibit limited smooth interpolation across the Pareto front.